ltcrod/branchsnps/README.md

 # branchsnps

-A simple script to determine the SNPs defining a phylogenetic branch in a uniparental phylogenetic tree
+A simple script to determine the SNPs defining a phylogenetic branch in a uniparental phylogenetic tree and prints them to stdout.

 ## Requirements
 * [python](https://www.python.org/)